Worker Co-op Profiles

 Worker Co-ops are actively involved in the economic and socio-economic fabric of their communities.
 This page gives a sampling of worker co-ops.

-By Kenzie Love In the almost 20 years since it set up shop in Nelson, BC, the Kootenay Bakery Cafe’ Cooperative has developed a reputation for nourishing food and a welcoming environment.
+In the almost 20 years since it set up shop in Nelson, BC, the Kootenay Bakery Cafe’ Cooperative has developed a reputation for nourishing food and a welcoming environment.
 The Cafe’ has always emphasized customer service — with the understanding that what’s good for its customers is good for its employees too.
-Kootenay Bakery Cafe’ Co-operative Has Found a Recipe for Success
+The business that Kootenay Bakery Cafe’ Co-operative Has Found a Recipe for Success – Kenzie Love

 Read more